agoda-com/standards-c-sharp/docs/collections/arrays.md

 >
 > [Eric Lippert - Arrays considered somewhat harmful](https://blogs.msdn.microsoft.com/ericlippert/2008/09/22/arrays-considered-somewhat-harmful/)

-- Only use Arrays internally, and only then for performance critical code or cryptographic methods that require it.
+- Only use Arrays internally, and only then for performance critical code or when working with raw binary data (eg. the cryptographic methods).

 > I make a **lot** of use of arrays in my [protobuf-net](https://github.com/mgravell/protobuf-net) project; entirely for performance:
 >